MicheleZito/ELIM/README.md

 The programs should be compiled with cmake and make and were made using OpenCV version 4.0.1 .

 I apologize that variables' names, functions' names, windows' names and some commentsin most of the programs are in Italian.
+Some comment blocks also explain important parts of the code and how algorithms work.

-Maybe one day I'll change all of them to English.
+Maybe one day I'll change all of them to English, who knows?.